-"Revealing Christ in All We Teach" Faith Permeation Reflection What have I learned about teaching this unit?

 Subject: Gr.
-6 Health Unit: Healthy Relationships

-Describe how the faith permeation prompts helped your students to grow in understanding the Catholic faith.

-As a teacher, describe how the faith permeation prompts helped you to grow in understanding the Catholic faith.

-If you are recommending changes to this resource, please provide a copy to your Religious Education Coordinator/Consultant.
+6 Health Unit: Healthy Relationships What permeation ideas worked well in this unit?
+How well did the permeation prompts engage ge the students?
+Describe how the faith permeation prompts the Catholic faith. helped your students to grow in understanding As a teacher, describe how the faith permea understanding the Catholic faith. tion prompts helped you to grow in It would have been good to have If I adapted / modified this unit I would General Comment: If you are recommending changes to this resort Education Coordinator/Consultant. urce, please provide a copy to your Religious